-As many people with a serious case of wanderlust, I devour travel related magazines, websites and newspapers articles on a constant basis.
+Like many people with a serious case of wanderlust, I devour travel-related magazines, websites, and newspaper articles on a constant basis.

 I am always looking for that next place I want to visit.

 Once in a while, I bump into a place that gets me really excited.
 Then, when I start researching the details, I discover a hard truth: that beautiful and awesome place is located 5 to 10 miles from a trailhead somewhere in the world.

 I must confess I am not the most athletic or fit person in the world.
 Since getting my latest job, I have gotten less and less exercise due to the different pressures I have to face.

 Even though that is my current reality, I have always enjoyed the outdoors.
 Most of my trips include the “walk/hike” element in one way or another.

 During my visit to Yosemite National Park, I was decided to do at least one decent hike.
 Based on research, I chose to complete part of the Mist Trail.